HopeSphereOrg/HopeSphere-Docs/CONTRIBUTING.md

-# Contributing to HopeSphere Docs
+# Contributing to HopeSphere Docs 📖

-Thank you for your interest in contributing to the HopeSphere project!
+Thank you for your interest in contributing to the **HopeSphere Docs** project!
 Please follow these guidelines to ensure a smooth workflow.

+---

-## 🛠 Prerequisites
+## ✅ Prerequisites
 Before contributing, ensure you have the following installed:
-- **Git**
+- **Git** (for version control)
-- **Markdown Editor** (Recommended: VS Code, Obsidian, or Typora)
+- **Markdown Editor** (e.g., VS Code, Typora, Obsidian, or any Markdown-compatible editor)

+---

 ## 🚀 Setting Up the Project
 1. **Fork the repository** (Click the "Fork" button on GitHub).